To instruct Nigel please contact our clerks on +44 (0)20 7842 5555 or email firstname.lastname@example.org.

 Nigel was nominated by Chambers in 2018 for silk of the year in Professional Negligence, and by the Legal 500 in 2019 for silk of the year in Commercial Litigation.

-Nigel has extensive experience of multi-million pound disputes in both Court and arbitration proceedings, including ICC, LCIA and LMAA arbitrations.
-He is used to working closely with forensic accountants and other experts.
+Nigel has extensive experience of commercial disputes in both Court and arbitration proceedings, including ICC, LCIA and LMAA arbitrations.

 State Bank of India and others v Mallya EWHC 1084 (Comm): Acting successfully for the claimant banks seeking to register for enforcement in the UK judgments obtained in India against a high profile tycoon, and in securing a freezing order for over £1bn.